Skip to content

 How many websites are in English?

-60.3% of all websites are in English, according to data from W3Tech.
-That makes it by far the most common language used on the internet.
-Around 5.4% of websites are in Russian, making this the second most common language on the web.
+According to data from W3Tech, 60.3% of all websites are in English, making it by far the most common language used on the Internet.
+Around 5.4% of websites are in Russian, making it the second most common language on the web.

 Top 10 most used languages on websites: